NIEGS/CSST104-Finals-CSB05/README.md

 4. [Conclusion](#4-conclusion)

 ## 1. Introduction
-In the realm of education, understanding and predicting student performance are essential for fostering academic success and implementing effective interventions.
-This document presents a comprehensive analysis of student performance using a combination of data analysis techniques and machine learning methodologies.
-By leveraging descriptive statistics, data visualization, correlation analysis, and machine learning modeling, we aim to uncover insights, identify patterns, and make predictions to support informed decision-making in educational settings.
+This repository contains the final project report for our analysis of student performance using a data analysis and machine learning approach.
+In this project, we explore various techniques to understand and predict student performance based on demographic and academic attributes.
+By leveraging descriptive statistics, data visualization, correlation analysis, and machine learning modeling, we aim to provide valuable insights to support informed decision-making in educational settings.

 ## 2. Methodology
 ### Data Analysis Techniques: